pscl4rke/priorityprefix/README.md

 or absent (when the user is running things from a terminal).
 The complication of this is that the user would need to explicitly enable the prefix any time they were piping into `systemd-cat`.
-* Distribute a bdist wheel version.
-* When Tox supports running version-specific containers switch to using that instead of my homegrown test runner.
+* When Tox/Nox supports running version-specific containers switch to using that instead of my homegrown test runner.

 ## Typechecking with Mypy et al